nutanix-japan/nai-llm/docs/appendix/nkp_cert_ds.md

 !!! warning "Best Practice for Self-signed Certificates"

-    The best practice is to deploy the NKP air-gapped cluster with a Self-signed Certificates (private) CA certificate at Day 0.
+    The best practice is to deploy the NKP air-gapped cluster with a Self-signed Certificates (private) CA certificate at Day 0 using the ``nkp create cluster nutanix --additional-trust-bundle`` among other options.

     For Day 1 and 2 operations, the private CA certificate will need to be added to all the NKP air-gapped cluster nodes.